Tariq1990/MSC-H-SC/README.md

 # MSC H&SC
- Data Science in Health and Scoial Care
+ Data Science in Health and Social Care